Grisha06/NezertorcheaT-Console-Engine/README.md

 Inside the objects are the "**startPos**" and "**components**" fields.
 The first is the representation of the starting position as a vector.
 The second is the list of components.
-It can lick any objects whose types are inherited from the "**Component**" class.
+It can contain any objects whose types are inherited from the "**Component**" class.
-And it can lick the properties of these objects.
+And it can contain the properties of these objects.

 ## Now the fun part!
 Your scripts!